 These bonds are popularly owned by expatriates because of their frequent deployments from country to country.
 They have been recommended these types of products by advisers because of the “tax savings” that they could enjoy.

-There are also some charges and restrictions to how much and when they can take out their holdings.
+There are also some changes and restrictions to how much and when they can take out their holdings.

-Our expat adviser Max have spend enough of his time helping prospects and clients make sense of whether they need products such as these or they been lead around to focus on the wrong stuff.
+Our expat adviser Max have spent enough of his time helping prospects and clients make sense of whether they need products such as these or they have been lead around to focus on the wrong stuff.

 The truth is, these wrapper bonds can be useful and cost-efficient under a more humane adviser fee structure.
 Sometimes what you need is someone with enough transparency to explain to you how these products work, what are they useful for, when you do not need it, what are the alternatives to this.

 4. Use Term Insurance to Make Up for the Estate Taxes